expressots/expresso-site-doc/docs/cli/overview.md

 - **template**: `opinionated` or `non-opinionated`
 - **directory**: `./my-project`

-The flag `-d` is optional and it's used to specify the directory where the project will be created.
+The flag `-d` is optional and is used to specify the directory where the project will be created.
 If not specified, the project will be created in the current directory.

 ---

-## Support the project
+## Support the Project

 ExpressoTS is an MIT-licensed open source project.
 It's an independent project with ongoing development made possible thanks to your support.
 If you'd like to help, please consider: